Pearl: Physical properties

 The unique luster of pearls depends upon the reflection, refraction, and diffraction of light from the translucent layers.
 The thinner and more numerous the layers in the pearl, the finer the luster.
 The iridescence that pearls display is caused by the overlapping of successive layers, which breaks up light falling on the surface.
 In addition, pearls (especially cultured freshwater pearls) can be dyed yellow, green, blue, brown, pink, purple, or black.
 The most valuable pearls have a metallic, highly reflective luster.

 Because pearls are made primarily of calcium carbonate, they can be dissolved in vinegar.
 Calcium carbonate is susceptible to even a weak acid solution because the crystals react with the acetic acid in the vinegar to form calcium acetate and carbon dioxide.

 Freshwater and saltwater pearls

 Freshwater and saltwater pearls may sometimes look quite similar, but they come from different sources.

 Freshwater pearls form in various species of freshwater mussels, family Unionidae, which live in lakes, rivers, ponds and other bodies of fresh water.
 These freshwater pearl mussels occur not only in hotter climates but also in colder, more temperate areas such as Scotland (where they are protected under law).
 Most freshwater cultured pearls sold today come from China.
+Freshwater mussel shells are also widely used in the manufacture of pearl and buttons.
+In India, Mehsi is home to the country's only traditional pearl button manufacturing cluster and remains the principal centre of the industry.
+Mehsi-made pearl buttons are supplied to domestic and international markets, including Japan and several European countries.

 Saltwater pearls grow within pearl oysters, family Pteriidae, which live in oceans.
-Saltwater pearl oysters are usually cultivated in protected lagoons or volcanic atolls.
+Saltwater pearl oysters are cultivated in protected lagoons, volcanic atolls or in the ocean.